swarooprm/CSE576HW/tasks/README.md

 `task287_casehold_legal_incorrect_answer_generation-3` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options. | Incorrect Answer Generation
 `task287_casehold_legal_incorrect_answer_generation-4` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options. | Incorrect Answer Generation
 `task287_casehold_legal_incorrect_answer_generation-5` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options. | Incorrect Answer Generation
+`task287_casehold_legal_incorrect_answer_generation-6` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options. | Incorrect Answer Generation
+`task287_casehold_legal_incorrect_answer_generation-7` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options. | Incorrect Answer Generation
 `task288_gigaword_summarization-1` | Given a text of article, generate a title for the article. | Summarization `task288_gigaword_summarization-2` | Given a text of article, generate a title for the article. | Summarization `task288_gigaword_summarization-3` | Given a text of article, generate a title for the article. | Summarization